GitarthVaishnav/Basic_Web_App/README.md

     I strongly recommend that you choose Option-2 for your project.
 While the provided app is a basic, vanilla-level baseline, it is important to note that using this app with only minor modifications may result in heavy penalties.
 To avoid these penalties, I strongly recommend making significant modifications and additions to the app, including but not limited to functionalities, style, pages, UI/UX, AI, look and feel, optimisation and edge-case testing.

     I would also like to remind you that the provided app is the intellectual property of Gitarth Vaishnav.
-Any use of this app should be accompanied by proper attribution, in accordance with academic integrity policies.
+Any use of this app should be accompanied by proper attribution (inclduing but not limited to visibility in the code, report, and the actual interface/system), in accordance with academic integrity policies.

     Please note that copying the app as is, with only minor or little modifications, may result in accusations of plagiarism and penalties.